vmrakshe/Job_Portal_App---Insider-Job/README.md

 ## 🚀 Features

 ### 👨‍💻 Job Seekers
+- 📃 Login and sign up through clerk authentication
 - 🔍 Search for job openings by title, location, or category
 - 📝 Apply to jobs directly from the portal
 - 📂 Upload and manage resume on user profile
 - 🔐 User Authentication via [Clerk](https://clerk.dev)

 ### 🧑‍💼 Recruiters Dashboard
+- 🪪 Login and Sign up (using jwt)
 - ➕ Post new job listings
 - 📋 View and manage existing job posts
 - ✅ Accept or ❌ Reject job applications